Unidocs1/sphinx_repo_manager/source/getting_started/sdks/index.rst

    unity
    unreal

-AcceleratXR provides SDKs and plug-ins for a variety of popular programming languages and game engines including C++, C#, JavaScript (TypeScript), Unreal and Unity.
+Xsolla Backend provides SDKs and plug-ins for a variety of popular programming languages and game engines including C++, C#, JavaScript (TypeScript), Unreal and Unity.

 Common SDK Features